East of the Mountains.

 - A young half-elf man from Southspur, his mother died at a young age.
 He took the job to help his father feed his younger siblings.

 - He is friendly if talked to but not extensively chatty.

 - Twin dwarf sisters with long, curly brown hair and not much in the way of brains

 - They wanted to work together, but most places don’t tend to do tag-team interviews, or want tag-team workers.
 Barrel did

-- They are happy to carry on conversations about local gossip and rumors, but their topics of conversation don’t extend much further.
+- They were happy to carry on conversations about local gossip and rumors, but their topics of conversation didn’t extend much further.

-- Although they constantly try to finish each other’s sentences, they are usually wrong.
+- Although they constantly tried to finish each other’s sentences, they were usually wrong.